How To Fix A Broken Marriage Without Counseling At The Office

 Fixing a broken marriage without counseling at the office: Two options

-When you realize that you may need help in your marriage, you may think of a therapist as just another type of doctor.
+When you realize that you may have a broken marriage and need help, you may think of a therapist as just another type of doctor.
 You may envision visiting that therapist in an office with people sitting in the waiting room, judging you as you walk in.
 This can especially be an issue if you seek to avoid recognition from people you know.
 Perhaps you imagine the receptionist must be wondering what’s wrong with you, and the other couples could be thinking about whether your relationship is in worse shape than theirs.

 Alternatively, the therapist’s cost or location could be a barrier to getting professional help.
 It could also be that you and your spouse have met with local therapists and don’t feel that they’re the right fit.